PokemonRedAndBlue/PokemonRedAndBlue/README.md

   This project is a simplified Pokémon-style game built with MonoGame.
 Players will explore a route leading to a town featuring a Pokémon Center and a Gym, where they can battle a gym trainer and leader.
 The game includes around 15–20 Pokémon, each with up to four learnable attacks, simplified stats (no IVs, EVs, or natures), and basic trainer AI that selects moves randomly.
 To streamline development, moves with similar effects and animations are reused, and complex battle mechanics like accuracy variations, priority moves, and status effects are omitted for a smoother early-game experience.

 ## Key Update To Docummentation
-  -Most of our doccumentation and planning has been moved to a Jira board which has been made public and is available at the following link: https://cse3902group6.atlassian.net/jira/software/projects/SCRUM/boards/1?atlOrigin=eyJpIjoiNzllMGE4ZjUxYTMxNDM2ODliZmQ4NGQ2NzdlMjEzNzgiLCJwIjoiaiJ9
+  -Most of our documentation and planning has been moved to a Jira board which has been made public and is available at the following link: https://cse3902group6.atlassian.net/jira/software/projects/SCRUM/boards/1?atlOrigin=eyJpIjoiNzllMGE4ZjUxYTMxNDM2ODliZmQ4NGQ2NzdlMjEzNzgiLCJwIjoiaiJ9
   -Pull requests were all done via github
   -Backlog still remain IN THIS ZIP FILE as backlog.md